webpack --env prod

 In the example: "/abc/loader1.js?xyz!/abc/node_modules/loader2/index.js!/abc/resource.js?rrr"

-, but was invoked with a query string, this will be a string starting with ?
+this.queryoptions object, this will point to that object.options, but was invoked with a query string, this will be a string starting with ?.Use the

 this.callback(